scala/docs.scala-lang/_sips/minutes/2018-06-18-sip-minutes.md

 # Minutes

 Open discusion about SIP role and transition with given evolution of Scala language, from Scala 2 to Scala 3.
+The conversation was prompted due to the wake of Martin Odersky's keynote at Scala Days, Berlin 2018 introducing the future of Scala - Scala 3 (link to the key note will be added once published by the organisers).

 Jorge Vicente Cantero was the Process Lead and Darja Jovanovic was the secretary.